Approved by the APTA Executive Committee, September 13, 2013

 - Identify opportunities through APTA’s partnership with Easter Seal’s Project ACTION and other organizations representative of the disability community for increasing involvement of persons with disabilities in APTA's programs and activities.

-- Maintain a resource directory of minority and women general managers, presidents/CEOs, assistant general managers and vice presidents for use in identifying potential candidates for career opportunities within the industry and for leadership opportunities within APTA.
+- Maintain a resource database of minority and women general managers, presidents/CEOs, assistant general managers and vice presidents for use in identifying potential candidates for career opportunities within the industry and for leadership opportunities within APTA.

 - Identify opportunities for minorities and women among the Transit Board Members and Business Members to increase their participation within APTA including leadership opportunities.